- Blockages in the lungs and airways

 - Keeping the airways and lungs as clear as possible

-- High-calorie diet planned by a registered dietitian
+- A high-calorie diet planned by a registered dietitian

 - Nutritional supplements, including fat-soluble vitamins